- Heritage Festival workers during the August long weekend

 - Donations for renovations for kitchen and office area.

 - Purchase of new chairs for the hall / auditorium

 - Redoing gardens at front of the church for minimal upkeep

 - Snow clearing costs

 KYKLOS – Hellenic Performing and Literary Arts Group

-We are a not-for-profit organization based in Edmonton, Alberta, Canada that was established in 1983 to preserve and promote the Hellenic (Greek) performing arts.
-The organization was created by Caterina Pizanias and a group of university students 0f Greek descent.
+KYKLOS is an independently run, not-for-profit organization based in Edmonton, Alberta, Canada that was established in 1983 to preserve and promote the Hellenic (Greek) performing arts.
+The organization was created by Caterina Pizanias and a group of university students of Hellenic descent.

-Kyklos is operated by a group of dedicated volunteers that put in hundreds of hours each year learning and perfecting songs and dances from throughout Greece and Cyprus.
+Kyklos is operated by a group of dedicated volunteers that put in hundreds of hours each year learning and perfecting songs and dances from various areas throughout Greece and Cyprus.

-The name “KYKLOS” means Circle which is typical of most Greek dances which are performed in a circular motion.
+The name “KYKLOS” in Greek means ‘Circle’, which is typical of most Greek dances which are performed in a circular motion.

-KYKLOS is proud to have traveled across the world to perform, compete and attend workshops in places such as Greece, Cyprus, Italy, Prague, Canada and the United States of America.
+KYKLOS is proud to have traveled across the world to perform, compete, and attend workshops in places such as Greece, Cyprus, Italy, Prague, Wales, Canada, and the United States of America.

 The American Hellenic Educational Progressive Association (AHEPA)

 The American Hellenic Educational Progressive Association (AHEPA) is one of the largest Hellenic heritage groups in the world and an important community service organization in North America.
 The AHEPA Family is an umbrella organisation that encompasses four divisions: AHEPA, the men’s division, the Daugnters of Penelope, the women’s division, the Sons of Pericles and the Maids of Athena, the youth divisions.

 The organisation was founded in the Atlanta, Georgia in 1922.
 Since then it has borne chapters across the world – Canada, Greece, France, UK, Germany, Romania, Bulgaria, Turkey, Panama, Australia, New Zealand, and Cyprus.

-On October 28, 1928, AHEPA Supreme President George Philies started the ﬁrst Canadian Chapter of AHEPA in Toronto.
-10 years after that date, AHEPA was coast to coast in Canada an serving the members, society, and leaving an incredible impression in each community in which we were engaged.
-Montreal, Ottawa, Belleville, Windsor, Kitchener, London, Hamilton, Calgary, Edmonton, Winnipeg, Saskatoon, Regina, Vancouver, Burnaby, and Victoria.
+On October 28, 1928, AHEPA Supreme President, George Philies, started the ﬁrst Canadian Chapter of AHEPA in Toronto.
+10 years after that date, AHEPA was coast-to-coast in Canada serving it’s members, society, and leaving an incredible impression in each community in which they were engaged: Montreal, Ottawa, Belleville, Windsor, Kitchener, London, Hamilton, Calgary, Edmonton, Winnipeg, Saskatoon, Regina, Vancouver, Burnaby, and Victoria.